CourtHive/tods-competition-factory/documentation/docs/governors/matchup-governor.md

 ## assignTieMatchUpParticipantId

 Used when interactively assigning participants to `matchUps`.
 When individual `participantIds` are assigned to `{ matchUpType: 'DOUBLES' }` it handles creating `{ participantType: PAIR }` participants dynamically.
+See examples: [Creating Pairs Automatically](../concepts/participants.md#creating-pairs-automatically).

 ```js
 engine.assignTieMatchUpParticipantId({